 For many courses, you need to send in written work as part of your application - check your course page.
 You should send something that you have produced as part of your normal school or college work, which has been marked by a teacher.
 We would expect each piece of written work to be no more than 2,000 words, and to receive it by 10 November.

-After you have submitted your application (and usually before the end of October), the college considering your application will get in touch to tell you how you should submit your written work.
+After you have submitted your application, the college considering your application will get in touch to tell you how you should submit your written work.
 Most colleges accept an electronic copy of your work; however, some may ask you to post your written work (unfolded), although some will accept it electronically.
 We can't return written work, so do make sure to keep a copy.

 You will need to complete a cover sheet for each piece of work that you submit, which you will be able to download from this page.